chirrag03/Design/Object Oriented Design/Elevator.md

 class Controller{

     Map<Direction, List<Lift>> DirectionLiftMap;    // can use TreeMap floorNumber as well
                                                    // that will stop list iteration.
-    Map<Lift, State>LiftByState;

     init(){
         createLifts(..)       //At 0 floor
     }